Ujah2023/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -a displays current directory contents, including hidden files
+ls -al displays current directory contents, including hidden files (starting with .).
+Use the long format